andy-byers/CalicoDB/README.md

 1. Get everything code reviewed!
 2. Get unit test coverage up
 3. Write some documentation
-4. Work on the this document
+4. Work on this README
 5. Work on performance

 ## Design

-Internally, Cub DB is broken down into 7 submodules.
+Internally, Cub DB is broken down into 6 submodules.
 Each submodule is represented by a directory in `src`, as shown in [source tree overview](#source-tree-overview).

 #### `db`